 Entrance to Years 8, 9 and 10 is through application with supporting evidence, plus an interview.
-Entry is dependent upon vacancies, usually only one or two each year as a place becomes vacant.
+Entry is dependent upon vacancies.

-- The High Performing Students Unit Application Form and STHS Application form can be downloaded from this page from 21 June 2019, and need to be returned to the school office by 3.15pm on Friday 26 July 2019.
+The High Performing Students Team (HPST) Application Form and STHS Application form can be downloaded from this page on 19 June 2020, and need to be returned to the school office by the closing date of 24 July 2020.
 Please note - your application must consist of both parts:

-- The High Performing Students Unit Years 8-12 Application Form for 2020 and
+1 - The High Performing Students Team Application Form Years 8-12 HPST Application Form 2021 and

-- The School Application Form for the particular academic year you wish to enter:
+2 - The School Application Form for the particular academic year you wish to enter.

-- Complete the High Performing Students Unit Application Form.
+- Complete the High Performing Students Team (HPST) Application Form

-- Supply a copy of each of your last two School Reports, together with any other documents that support your application including NAPLAN results.
+- Supply a copy of each of your two most recent School Reports, and all other documents that support your application including NAPLAN results.
 Do not include originals with your application.

-Return your application to the school no later than 3.15pm on Friday 26 July 2019.
+Return your application to the school no later than the deadline in July.

 If vacancies exist, successful applicants will be offered a place in order of merit.
 If your application is successful you will be notified in writing.
-Year 11 applicants who are successful will be notified in writing as they will have to complete a test and interview at the school on Tuesday 13 August 2019.
+Year 11 applicants who are successful will be notified in writing as they will have to complete a test and interview at the school, usually in August.

 For further information, access the following website: